How to Recover Shopify Abandoned Carts

 Whether you’re a brick-and-mortar store looking to get your products in front of more people, or an ecommerce business making sales in cyberspace, you need a strong online presence.

 Marketing your products and services online is more important than ever in order to reach the widest audience possible.
-In fact, its predicted that by 2021, over 2.14 billion people worldwide are expected to buy goods and services online.
+In fact, its predicted that by 2021, over 2.14 billion consumers worldwide are expected to buy goods and services online.

 The ecommerce world is a big one, and your business needs to stand out to get a piece of the pie.
+One of the best ways to set up abandoned cart recovery emails.

 Why use email marketing for ecommerce